 decorator or option images

-tag should also be present at all relevant questions turn the image display "on."
+tag should also be present at all relevant questions to "turn on" the image display.

 Sheet | SPL needed | ||||||||||||